NeurIPS 2023 Competition

 Forget-Remember Cycles

 Simply increasing the re-initialization ratio causes excessive forgetting.
-Instead, repeating 3-4 cycles of forgetting and remembering phases progressively increases the effective re-initialization ratio while maintaining retain set performance.
+Raising the ratio from 10% to 20% in a single cycle actually decreases the score (0.0680 → 0.0656).
+Instead, repeating 3–4 cycles of forgetting and remembering progressively increases the effective re-initialization ratio while maintaining retain set performance.
+This cycle structure is the single largest contributor to performance improvement, with scores rising from a single cycle (0.0680) to 2 cycles (0.0844) to 3 cycles (0.0856).

 Results